thund3rsh0ck/simple-django-file-server/README.md

 `include /etc/nginx/sites-enabled/*;`

 Now to test if uWSGI will run with nginx together:
-`uwsgi --socket DMZ.sock --module DMZ.wsgi --chmod-socket=666`
+OPTIONAL: `uwsgi --socket DMZ.sock --module DMZ.wsgi --chmod-socket=666`

 Need to now install uwsgi globally, so deactivate and install: